 - Attachment 3: Example Plan to Address Identified Issues (Word: 40KB/1 page)

 - Attachment 4: Example List of Information Resources for Parents to Assess Home (Word: 29KB/1 page)

-- Appendix C: The United States Environmental Protection Agency's Indoor Air Quality Tools for Schools Kit (Word: 32KB/1 page)
+- Appendix B: The United States Environmental Protection Agency (Word: 103KB/5 page)

-- Appendix D: How to structure your Indoor Air Quality Meetings (Word: 57KB/2 pages)
+- Appendix C: How to Structure your Indoor Air Quality Team Meetings (Word: 32KB/1 page)

-The following documents are also available on the EPA's Indoor Air Quality Tools for Schools (IAQ Tfs) Action Kit Web page.
+The following documents are also available on the EPA's Indoor Air Quality Tools for Schools Action Kit Web page.